FCS-analysis/PyCorrFit/README.md

 Ubuntu-Linux
 -------------------

-On a standard Ubuntu-Linux 12.04 installation, install the following packages:
+On a standard Ubuntu-Linux 12.04 installation, install these packages:

 	python-matplotlib
 	python-numpy